Cornellà de Llobregat

 Cornellà de Llobregat ([kuɾnəˈʎa ðə ʎuβɾəˈɣat]; Cornellá de Llobregat) is a municipality in the comarca of the Baix Llobregat in Catalonia, Spain.
 It is situated on the left bank of the Llobregat River.
 It is in the south-western part of the Barcelona metropolitan area and is part of the wider urban area.
-It houses one of the three La Liga football clubs from Catalonia, RCD Espanyol.
+It is home to RCD Espanyol.

 History

 The history of Cornellà de Llobregat is defined by three principal factors: its proximity to the city of Barcelona, its being an area of passage (as was the entire Comarca of Baix Llobregat) to and from the capital of Catalonia, and the presence of the Llobregat River.
 Its name is of Roman origin (Cornelianus) and the city's architectural characteristics possess Visigoth traits.